-In the case of a development application, the condition of consent requiring the contribution will require the contribution to be paid prior to the issue of an occupation certificate.
+In the case of a development application, the condition of consent requiring the contribution will require the contribution to be paid prior to the issue of an occupation construction certificate.

-Applicants can pay their contribution online or in person at Council's Customer Service centre at Phive (5 Parramatta Square, Parramatta) by bank cheque, card, or cash.
+Applicants can pay their contribution online or in person at Council's Customer Service centre at Phive (5 Parramatta Square, Parramatta) by bank cheque, card, or cash and credit card.